almohtadey/Fortune500Semantic_Search-Q-ASystem/README.md

 # Fortune 500 NLP-Powered QA System

-This is a question-answering system that uses semantic similarity (via SentenceTransformers) to retrieve answers from a structured dataset of Fortune 500 companies.
+An interactive question-answering system built using [SentenceTransformers](https://www.sbert.net/) and semantic similarity to allow users to query structured data from the Fortune 500 Companies dataset.

-Developed by: Almohtadey Metwaly
+Developed by **Almohtadey Metwaly**.

 ---

 ##  Overview

-The project processes a dataset of Fortune 500 companies and creates a knowledge base of human-readable sentences.
-It then allows users to ask natural language questions and returns the top semantically similar answers.
+This project loads a dataset of Fortune 500 companies and uses sentence embeddings to semantically answer natural language questions like:

+- "What is the revenue of Walmart?"
+- "Where is the headquarters of ExxonMobil?"
+- "Which company was a newcomer?"
+- "What industry does Apple belong to?"

+The system builds a knowledge base of human-readable sentences and matches user questions via cosine similarity.

 ---

 ##  Features

-- Semantic similarity search using Sentence-BERT (all-MiniLM-L6-v2)
+- Semantic search over structured data using **Sentence-BERT (all-MiniLM-L6-v2)**
-- Text preprocessing and numeric normalization
-- Handles missing values with default placeholders
-- Interactive CLI interface
+- Interactive command-line interface (CLI)
-- Model evaluation with precision, recall, F1-score, and accuracy
+- Model evaluation on a test set
+- Preprocessing and cleaning of numeric and textual fields
+- Handles missing data gracefully

 ---

+## 🗂 Dataset

+- **File Used**: `Fortune 500 Companies.csv`
+- Columns used:
+  - `name`, `rank`, `year`, `industry`, `revenue_mil`, `profit_mil`, `headquarters_city`, `headquarters_state`, `newcomer_to_fortune_500`

+Make sure this file exists at the path specified in the code or change the `file_path` variable.

 ## Dataset